jhwong18/hadoop-shell-command/README.md

 ### -du, -df
 <a name="du">
-du (Development Unit) changes the group of the folder in HDFS df (Disk Free) changes the owner of the folder in HDFS
+du (Disk Usage) changes the group of the folder in HDFS. -s prints out the summary of disk usage in the folder. df (Disk Free) changes the owner of the folder in HDFS
 ```
-hadoop fs -du <folder in HDFS>
+hadoop fs -du -s <folder in HDFS>
 hadoop fs -du
 hadoop fs -du /folder
 hadoop fs -df <folder in HDFS>